slamdev/baby-routine-tracker/technical-tasks.md

   * Implement a date range picker component.
   * Modify the Firestore queries to be dynamic, accepting start and end dates as parameters.
   * Update the ViewModel to refetch and re-process data whenever the selected date range changes.

+**User Story:** As a parent, I should be able to adjust start and stop time of the activities during and after logging them in case I forgot to press start or stop buttons.

+* **Acceptance Criteria:**
+  * For an in-progress activity, the user can tap the start time to open a time picker and adjust it. ✅ IMPLEMENTED
+  * For a completed activity, the user can find it in a history list and select an "Edit" option. ✅ IMPLEMENTED
+  * For a completed activity displayed on the main dashboard, the user can tap on it to edit. ✅ IMPLEMENTED
+  * When editing, the user can modify both the start and end times using time pickers. ✅ IMPLEMENTED
+  * For activities that support notes (bottle feeding, diaper), users can edit notes in both dashboard and history views. ✅ IMPLEMENTED
+  * Saving the changes correctly updates the event's duration and persists the changes across all devices. ✅ IMPLEMENTED
+* **Technical Tasks:**
+  * Integrate a time picker dialog composable. ✅ COMPLETED
+  * Implement UI for an "Edit" flow for past activities. ✅ COMPLETED
+  * Use Firestore's updateDoc function to modify existing activity documents. ✅ COMPLETED
+  * Create comprehensive EditActivityDialog component supporting both time and notes editing. ✅ COMPLETED
+  * Add activity history screen with full editing capabilities. ✅ COMPLETED
+  * Implement service methods for updating activity times and notes separately. ✅ COMPLETED

 ### **Baby Profile Management**